whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/04-display-methods/04-02-15-slip-casts-complete-assignment.md

 ## Overview

 Casts can be in greenware form, bisque form, fired form or a combination.
+Have all 15 slip casts in one place.
+You may have more that 15 slip casts but need a minimum of 15.

 ## Grading Rubric